The verb to be

 Examples of usage of the verb to be as main verb

 2.1.
 Progressive forms with beThe verb to be is used as an auxiliary to denote the progressive or continuous aspect of an action; it is thus used to form the "present progressive" and "past progressive" and other progressive tenses (also called the present continuous and past continuous tenses, etc.).
-In this case, be is followed by the
+In this case, be is followed by the present participle of a verb.

 |Present perfect progressive||Past perfect progressive|